elvismetaphor/SearchScore-RX-MVVM/README.md

-# SearchScore which implements MVVM by Data binding
+# SearchScore which implements MVVM by RxJava